Chymyst/chymyst-core/docs/roadmap.md

  2 * 2 - thread pools should have an API for changing the number of threads at run time.

- 2 * 3 - implement `Perishable()` static molecules that can be eventually consumed (but not repeatedly emitted)

- 2 * 2 - refactor ActorPool into a separate project with its own artifact and dependency (right now it's not used).
+ 2 * 2 - interop with Akka actors, in a separate project with its own artifact and dependency.
 Similarly for interop with Akka Stream, Scalaz Task etc.

  3 * 4 - implement "thread fusion" like in iOS/Android: 1) when a blocking molecule is emitted from a thread T and the corresponding reaction site runs on the same thread T, do not schedule a task but simply run the reaction site synchronously (non-blocking molecules still require a scheduled task? not sure); 2) when a reaction is scheduled from a reaction site that runs on thread T and the reaction is configured to run on the same thread T, do not schedule a task but simply run the reaction synchronously.